 The Week of the Move

 Moving in winter means that there may be snow and ice in the forecast.
 It’s important to have a backup plan in case there are bad conditions on the day of your move.
 Decide on a second moving date as a backup so that you are prepared for any situation.
 Leave enough time to move so that you aren’t forced to move out of your old home before you are able to move into the new one.
 Ensure that your moving company has availability on your backup day.

 Pack an emergency kit

 Be prepared for any situation during your move by packing an emergency kit.
 Pack things like blankets, candles, and flashlights in case of a power outage.
 You should also include things like an extra pair of clothing, toiletries, and a first aid kit.
-Anything can happen while moving, especially during winter, so make sure you’re prepared.
+Anything can happen while moving in the cold, so make sure you’re prepared.

 Turn on utilities

 Winter moving puts you more at risk for a cold home and burst pipes.
 Before moving in, turn on all utilities in your new home.
 If you are able to visit before the actual move, turn the heat on a few days before you move in.
 You should also make sure to run water every so often to avoid frozen or burst pipes.
 If you live far away, see if the real estate company or previous homeowners are able to help you.

 Winter moving means you need to plan ahead for anything.
 Before you move, go over all logistics for the day.
 Figure out what route you will take and look into alternative routes in case of traffic or road closures.
 You should also go over logistics with your moving company.
 Ask them what their policy is for inclement weather.
 Some companies will not risk moving during poor conditions.
 Confirm moving times and locations with the moving company a week before your move.

 Keep an eye on the weather